telvarost/WhatAreYouScoring-StationAPI/README.md

 Player score resets upon death in singleplayer and upon logout in multiplayer.
 * Achievements are saved per instance and do not reset.

-# (In Progress) What Are You Scoring?
+# What Are You Scoring?
 (W.A.Y.S.
 Score/Achievement Mod)

 You will need ModMenu and GlassConfigAPI if you want to tweak different parts of the mod.
 See installation instructions below.
-* Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!
+* (Incomplete) Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!

 ## Basic Scoring (Yellow)
 - Placing a block:              +1